 Fire Protection Technology

-Fire Protection Technology is designed to prepare students for employment in fire service administration or community fire risk management.
-The program trains students in fire-fighting safety, tactics, law, strategy as well as problem solving and critical decision-making.
+This program is designed to prepare students for employment in Fire Service Administration or Community Fire Risk Management.
+Students are trained in fire-fighting safety, tactics, law, strategy as well as problem solving and critical decision-making.

 Fire Protection Technology (FFT) courses are offered through an open-learning program delivered via digital media.
 Students progress through the program by completing regular reading assignments and special research projects.
 Courses are developed using a concept known as Problem Based Learning (PBL).
 This method creates a learning environment through situations that require research, critical decision-making, information analysis, and problem-solving skills.